determined-ai/determined/docs/training/model-management/checkpoints.rst

 This method also accepts ``sort_by`` and ``smaller_is_better`` arguments.

-:class:`~determined.experimental.client.TrialReference` is used for fine-grained control over checkpoint selection within a trial.
-It contains a :meth:`~determined.experimental.client.TrialReference.top_checkpoint` method, which mirrors :meth:`~determined.experimental.client.ExperimentReference.top_checkpoint` for an experiment.
-It also contains :meth:`~determined.experimental.client.TrialReference.select_checkpoint`, which offers three ways to query checkpoints:
+:class:`~determined.experimental.client.Trial` is used for fine-grained control over checkpoint selection within a trial.
+It contains a :meth:`~determined.experimental.client.Trial.top_checkpoint` method, which mirrors :meth:`~determined.experimental.client.Experiment.top_checkpoint` for an experiment.
+It also contains :meth:`~determined.experimental.client.Trial.select_checkpoint`, which offers three ways to query checkpoints:

 #. ``best``: Returns the best checkpoint based on validation metrics as discussed above.
 When using